rafael-santiago/helios/src/include/toolsets/ffmpeg/README.md

         --forgefiles=Forgefile.hsl --Forgefile-projects=my-ffmpeg-butler

 Now, you have to consider the internal task-name of the operation that you want to perform.
-If this operation does not exist yet, you should extend the toolset by your own and it can be very intersting too.
+If this operation not exists yet, you should extend the toolset by your own and it can be very intersting too.

 Supposing that you want to convert a *.WMV* video to *.MP4*:

 >``hefesto --input=the-wmv-input.wmv --output=the-mp4-output.mp4 --ffmpeg-task=mp4conversor``

-Do want to extract some audio from a video?
+Do you want to extract some audio from a video?

 >``hefesto --input=the-mp4-output.mp4 --ffmpeg-task=mp3fromvideo